JoseJJAB/TrabajoCinvestav/README.md

  (c) 2019
- Coding, tests and mathematical framework by W.P.
+ Coding, tests and mathematical work by W.P.
 Karel Zapfe Zaldivar.
- Physiological and electroneurological framework by Jose Jesus Aceves.
+ Physiological and electroneurological work by Jose Jesus Aceves.